danielpozsar/grogupy/docs/source/quickstart/index.rst

             pip install grogupy

-        The plotting and GPU aceleration part of the package are optional, but they can also be download via pip.
+        The plotting, MPI acceleration and GPU aceleration part of the package are optional, but they can also be download via pip.

         .. code-block:: bash

-            pip install grogupy[viz,gpu]
+            pip install grogupy[viz,gpu,mpi]

     .. grid-item-card:: Using source code